tempranova/turtlerp/README.md

 Recently Done

+- // More legit resetting of font sizes in tooltip
+- // Integrated with Shagu darkmode
+- // Guild rank integrated into tooltip
+- // Tooltip layout integrated with PFUI
 - // Target removed when targetting a player after targetting self
 - // New Spellbook UI
 - // Implementing a Test channel for future dev changes